 Joanna Ryde first came to prominence in 2006 when her all-singing, all-dancing cabaret act grabbed attention around Ireland.
 She began appearing in venues and at pride festivals throughout the country and within a year she was Alternative Miss Ireland, the most prestigious title on the Irish cabaret scene.

 That year she made her TV debut with appearances on The Podge & Rodge Show and in 2008 she was approached to appear on The All Ireland Talent Show where she narrowly missed out on the live shows.
 The following year she made a cameo appearance on the sitcom Val Falvey TD and returned to The All Ireland Talent Show where she became a live finalist for Shane Lynch’s Dublin team.
 The live show she performed in was the closest in terms of votes in the history of the show!
-She remains, to date, the only drag performer to reach the final stages of any TV talent show in Ireland.
+She was the first drag performer to reach the final stages of any TV talent show in Ireland.

 Joanna gained a loyal following by performing live in venues and at pride festivals around Ireland and in 2009, moved to Waterford to take up a full time residency with the Dignity Group in their venues in Kilkenny, Waterford and Galway.
 She also maintained a regular residency in Cork, first in Instinct and then in Chambers.